Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Introduction

 \section{Introduction}

-Recently, there has been a growing interest in \emph{causal representation learning} \cite{schoelkopf2021towards, locatello2020weakly, yang2021causalvae, brehmer2022weakly}, which aims at learning representations of causal factors in an underlying system from high-dimensional observations like images.
-Several works have considered identifying causal factors from time series data, assuming that the variables are independent of each other conditioned on the previous time step \cite{lippe2022citris, gresele2021independent, lachapelle2021disentanglement, khemakhem2020variational, yao2021learning}.
-This scenario assumes that within each discrete, measured time step, intervening on one causal factor does not affect any other instantaneously.
-However, in real-world systems, this assumption is often violated, as there might be causal effects that act faster than the measurement or frame rate.
-For instance, consider the example of a light switch and a light bulb.
-When flipping the switch, there is an almost immediate effect on the light by turning it on or off.
+Recently, there has been a growing interest in \emph{causal representation learning} \cite{schoelkopf2021towards}, which aims at learning representations of causal variables in an underlying system from high-dimensional observations like images.
+Several works have considered identifying causal variables from time series data, assuming that the variables are independent of each other conditioned on the previous time step \cite{lippe2022citris, gresele2021independent, lachapelle2021disentanglement, khemakhem2020variational, yao2021learning, yao2022learning, lachapelle2022partial}.
+This assumes that within each discrete, measured time step, intervening on one causal variable does not affect any other variable instantaneously.
+However, in real-world systems, this assumption is often violated, as there might be causal effects that act faster than the measurement or frame rate \cite{hyvarinen2008causal, moneta2006graphical, faes2010extended, nuzzi2021extending}.
+Consider the example of a light switch and a light bulb.
+When flipping the switch, there is an almost immediate effect on the light by turning it on or off, changing the appearance of the whole room instantaneously.
 In this case, an intervention on a variable (\eg{} the switch) also affects other variables (\eg{} the bulb) in the same time step, violating the assumption that each variable is independent of the others in the same time step, conditioned on the previous time step.
+In biology, some protein-protein interactions also occur nearly-instantaneously \cite{transientProteins2011}.